-Sufficient elective hours must be taken to meet the minimum hour requirement for graduation.
+Sufficient elective hours must be taken to meet the minimum hour requirement for graduation in this program.
 Electives should be chosen in consultation with advisor.

 Communication, Theatre Concentration, B.A.

 - ENG 099 Writing Proficiency Exam

 - ENG 101 English Composition

 - ENG 102 English Composition OR

 - ENG 103 Accelerated Composition